+2014 - Total recycling within the County increased.
 The hauler who was servicing 12 of the 16 drop off sites dropped service for eight of them (Pequot Lakes, Nisswa, Bay Lake Twp., SW Townships - Crow Wing Twp., Maple Grove Twp., Mission Twp., Garrison, and Roosevelt Twp.).
 Pequot Lakes was the first as they received a letter in April that service will end on June 1st.
 Since then, Pequot Lakes had time and they adopted an ordinance requiring curbside recycling.
 On June 16th staff was informed by a representative of the hauler that they were starting to pull service from the other seven sites with no 30-day prior notice.
 The hauler did maintain four of the sites (Crosby, Ironton, Deerwood, and the landfill site).
 Of the seven sites; Maple Grove Township decided to drop their recycling program and Roosevelt Township is still deciding to continue or not.
 Waste Management was contacted and Garrison, Crow Wing Township, Mission Township, and Bay Lake Township will now be serviced by them.
 Nisswa was able to change their service over to Waste Partners.

 The County evaluated the overall residential recycling program and came up with goals for each program.
 This year will be used by the program managers to meet these goals.
 The drop off program will use the County Landfill site as a baseline to establish the cost per ton limit.
 The goal for the curbside program was based from the Baxter program.
-Starting in 2015, each City/Township will need to assist in subsidizing there community recycling program if there program cost come in over the established goals.